Skip to content

 Else Statement: ELSE

-The Else Statement command ensures that a defined step is executed when none of the previous conditions are met.
+The Else Statement action ensures that a defined step is executed when none of the previous conditions are met.
 It serves as the default fallback condition, ensuring that the workflow always has a defined next step.

 It requires an ENDIF to close the block.